You are free to choose, but you are not free of the consequences of those choices.

 We do that by bundling our intuition from our unconscious mind together with the rational thoughts from our conscious mind.
 We should use all the information, both objective and subjective, that we have at our disposal.

-Learning how to apply critical thinking skills and how to be introspective are paramount as well in order to make good selections.
+Learning how to apply critical thinking skills and how to be introspective is paramount as well to make good selections.

 Take responsibility for the consequences of your choices